zama-ai/concrete/docs/dev/howto/project_setup.md

 ## Syncing environment with the latest changes

 From time to time, new dependencies will be added to project or the old ones will be removed.
-The command below will make sure the project have proper environment.
+The command below will make sure the project has the proper environment.
 So run it regularly!

 ```shell
 make sync_env